wmedrano/wmedrano.dev/content/posts/literate-programming.md

 > computer to do.

-## Emacs Lisp in Org Mode Experience {#LiterateProgrammingEmacsLispinOrgModeExperience-77b1zi71ktj0}
+### Emacs Lisp in Org Mode Experience {#LiterateProgrammingEmacsLispinOrgModeExperience-77b1zi71ktj0}

 At first, writing an Emacs Lisp program with Org Mode felt pretty normal and everything worked as expected.
 However, I noticed a deficiency once I exported the Org file to HTML.
-Although I thought that the layout of my code made sense, the final HTML didn't feel high quality.
-After some refactoring the document started to become more readable.
-And then, it clicked.
-When adding a new feature to my configuration, I started thinking more in terms of the literate part.
-When adding a new feature, my first thought is now to take a look at the outline and find the place where it fits best.
+Although the layout of my code made sense, the final HTML artifact didn't feel high quality, it was not very readable.
+Adding more code made the document even more unreadable which led me down the rabbit hole of refactoring around the HTML until...
+At some point I learned my lesson.
+Instead of just making code changes to start, I instead skimmed the document to find the perfect place for the code to fit into the narrative.

-## Result {#LiterateProgrammingResult-nmb1zi71ktj0}
+### Result {#LiterateProgrammingResult-nmb1zi71ktj0}

 The final literate program can be read at
-<https://www.wmedrano.dev/literate-programs/emacs-config> with the source code
+<https://www.wmedrano.dev/posts/emacs-config> with the source code
 residing in <https://github.com/wmedrano/emacs-config>.

-## Observations {#LiterateProgrammingObservations-h1c1zi71ktj0}
+### Observations {#LiterateProgrammingObservations-h1c1zi71ktj0}

-### Narrative {#LiterateProgrammingObservationsNarrative-ygc1zi71ktj0}
+#### Narrative {#LiterateProgrammingObservationsNarrative-ygc1zi71ktj0}

 Literate programming focuses on readability front and foremost.
 When adding features to my Emacs configuration, I first have to envision how it fits into